“Boundless Theatre to me means no limits.”

 The Boundless Advisory Group is at the heart of everything we do.
-To keep us in check and to ensure we are being ambitious with our plans we have advisors made up of teenagers and young adults who are drawn from different backgrounds and interests: from digital media to theatre to parkour.
+To keep us in check and to ensure we are being ambitious with our plans we have advisors made up of teenagers and young adults who are drawn from different backgrounds and interests and across the UK.

 “It’s happening right in front of you, you can’t press pause, you can’t stop.”